Date: Jan. 2, 2008

 Kalman's ideas enabled a broad range of technologies to achieve unprecedented accuracy and to be used in previously unimagined ways.
 Recognition of the Kalman filter's utility began in the early 1960s with aerospace and military applications such as guidance, navigation, and control systems.
 It was quickly applied to systems and devices in nearly all engineering fields and continues to find new uses today.
 Applications include target tracking by radar, global positioning systems, hydrological modeling, atmospheric observations, time-series analyses in econometrics, and automated drug delivery.

 Kalman continued studying many fundamental ideas in control and systems theories throughout his career, and he has received many awards and honors for a lifetime of achievements, including the first Kyoto Prize in Advanced Technology (1985) from the Inamori Foundation, the IEEE Medal of Honor (1974), and the American Mathematical Society's Steele Prize (1987).
-He is a member of the National Academy of Engineering, the National Academy of Sciences, and the American Academy of Arts and Sciences.
-Kalman is now Professor Emeritus of the Swiss Federal Institute of Technology in Zurich.
+He is a member of the National Academy of Engineering, the National Academy of Sciences, and the

 The Bernard M. Gordon Prize